Brazilian Rainbow Boa vs Rankin's Dragon: Complete Comparison (2026)

 Health and Lifespan Comparison

 Brazilian Rainbow Boa has a typical lifespan of 20-25+ years, while Rankin's Dragon lives approximately 6-10 years.
 Health profiles differ significantly between these reptiles.
 Brazilian Rainbow Boa is predisposed to Respiratory Infections, Retained Shed (Dysecdysis), Scale Rot, with associated veterinary costs for monitoring and treatment.
-Rankin's Dragon faces its own health challenges including breed-specific conditions.
+Rankin's Dragon faces its own health challenges including species-specific conditions.
 Brazilian Rainbow Boa has 3 documented predispositions compared to 1 for Rankin's Dragon, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health